 When we visited, a massive storm hit and we were led to an undercover area to continue feeding the elephants and watch them enjoy their mud baths.
 The staff handed out ponchos and we huddled under a thatched roof alongside the resident elephants and handed them banana after banana – did you know that elephants eat up to 300 KG of food each day?

 If you have previously visited one of the sanctuaries in Chiang Mai, you should adjust your expectations before you visit Samui Elephant Sanctuary as the scale is much smaller.
-There are 8 elephants at this park (as opposed to dozens), and the grounds are not as sprawling as some of the parks in northern Thailand, but the elephants do wander freely, are fed and treated well, and are not subjected to any riding or activities purely for tourists’ pleasure.
+There are 8 elephants at this park (as opposed to dozens), and the grounds are not as sprawling as some of the parks in northern Thailand.
+The elephants do wander around relatively freely, are fed and treated well from what we can tell, and are not subjected to any riding or activities purely for tourists’ pleasure.

-But the philosophy is the same, and the amazing work that this elephant sanctuary in Koh Samui is doing is just as important – the fact is that there are only 30,000 or so Asian elephants left in the world, and visiting Samui Elephant Sanctuary is one way to interact ethically with elephants without contributing to animal cruelty and abuse.
+The fact is, there are only 30,000 or so Asian elephants left in the world, and visiting Samui Elephant Sanctuary is one way to interact ethically with elephants without contributing to animal cruelty and abuse.
 Before you decide to go elephant trekking in Koh Samui, please do your research and visit Koh Samui elephant sanctuary instead!

 After the tour, you can enjoy the Thai buffet and sip a cup of tea before being transported back to your hotel.
 Ready to book your trip to the picturesque Koh Samui island?
 Click here to check availability and rates for Villa Waimarie, or click here to see other highly rated hotels in Koh Samui!